ndrewwm/svelteblog/src/lib/posts/moving-to-sveltekit/+page.md

     variant: +yaml_metadata_block
 ---

-# thanks & goodbye, blogdown
+# Thanks & goodbye, blogdown

 For years, I've maintained my personal site using [blogdown](https://github.com/rstudio/blogdown), a Hugo-based static site generator.
 For almost everything, blogdown worked great for me.
 It allowed me to write in markdown and mingle written content with output from code.
 But over the past few years, I've been dabbling more with JS and HTML/CSS.
 I've wanted to explore more dynamic/interactive data visualizations/projects, and leveraging a "real" framework for web development seemed like a natural step.
 I landed on [SvelteKit](https://kit.svelte.dev) as my framework of choice, appreciating its file-based routing system and its minimalist approach.
 I first learned about the framework by stumbling across a video from [the Pudding](https://www.youtube.com/watch?v=7y6MIXZumd8&list=PLsuhXm2zs07LgUWm2AehKSaCKtC_3-Vld), watching one of their web developers live-code the rebuilding of their website.
 Here are a handful of reasons why I decided to make the jump: